HubDanDevMan/matura/chapters/Filesystems.md

 dumb idea because an inode is of fixed size.
 We either preallocate a large inode size for a filename or we force short file names to safe storage space.
 This is very restrictive but there is a solution.
 Instead of storing the file name in the inode, we store it in the directory where the file is located together with the inode number.
-This means that the contents of a directory file would look something like this:
+This means that the contents of a directory entry file would look some thing like this:
 `'f' 'i' 'l' 'e' '.' 'm' 'd' '\0' '\x16'  'I' 'm' 'a' 'g' 'e' '.' 'p' 'n' 'g' '\0' '\x19'` Every character between '' represents a byte on the disk.
 Notice the `'\0'`, it is our file name terminator and tells us that the following byte is to be interpreted as an inode number.
 After the inode number, the name of the next file starts and it ends with the next `'\0'`, which is again followed by the inode number of the file.
 If the byte after an inode number is a `'\0'` the FS knows that the directory doesn't have any more files.

 Let us recap what we have so far.
 We have the superblock that contains metadata about files in per-file inodes.
 The inode stores the